 Define relationship between parameters and covariates

-Expression property is a string or cell
+Expression property is a character vector

-a parameter and one or more covariates.
+the relationship between a parameter and one or more covariates.
 The

 denotes fixed effects with the prefix

 This example of an expression defines the relationship between

 a parameter (

 This table illustrates expression formats for some common parameter-covariate relationships.

 |Linear with random effect|

 |Exponential, WEIGHT centered by mean, has random effect|